SergeDmi/CytosimPy-article/paper.md

 points = np.array(fiber.data(), copy = False)  # this is more risky as we directly access
 ```

-As mentioned, we python/C++ interface is transparent to the user and thus member functions can be called with conversions :
+As mentioned, the python/C++ interface is transparent to the user and thus member functions can be called with conversions.
+Here, we actually call *Simul::fibers::erase(Fiber)* from python, passing  it as argument the fiber stored in a python variable *fiber* :
 ```python
 fibers.erase(fiber)
 print(len(simul.fibers))